Chapter 27 - Cerebrovascular disorders

 In patients with a borderline-significant stenosis, significant drops in mean arterial blood pressure may cause focal symptoms of transient ischemia.
 However, the fall in blood pressure would have to be quite large and this is a rare mechanism of TIA.
 A higher proportion of transient ischemic episodes are due to microemboli arising from atherosclerotic plaques (particularly those with ulcers) in the cervical vessels.
 The emboli from ulcerated plaques may consist of platelet aggregates, small thrombi or atherosclerotic ulcer debris.
 Emboli typically are broken up rapidly on meeting the small vessels of the retina and brain and then pass distally with subsequent alleviation of ischemic symptoms and signs.
 These small emboli can sometimes be viewed by transcranial doppler assessment providing evidence for this mechanism.

 Transient ischemic symptoms referable to the posterior vascular systems are quite variable, which is consonant with the many functional systems packed into the relatively small structure of the brain stem and posterior portions of the hemispheres.
 Alone or in various combinations, vertigo, bilateral blurring or loss of vision, ataxia, diplopia, bilateral or unilateral (occasionally alternating) sensory and motor deficits, and syncope are common manifestations of vertebrobasilar insufficiency.
 Transient vertigo or ill-defined dizziness is a very common complaint in persons past age 60 and is not necessarily related to ischemia.
-Indeed the most common cause is benign positional vertigo, a disorder of aging related to otolith displacement into the posterior semicircular canals and occasionally cervical spondylosis (see Chap.
-6).
+Indeed the most common cause is benign positional vertigo, a disorder of aging related to otolith displacement into the posterior semicircular canals and occasionally cervical spondylosis (see Chapter 6).
 The associated symptoms noted earlier must therefore be present before a clinical diagnosis of transient vertebrobasilar ischemia can be entertained.

 Evidences of vertebral insufficiency at the bedside are: (1) depression of blood pressure in either arm, suggesting the possibility of subclavian or brachiocephalic (innominate) artery occlusion with reverse flow in the ipsilateral vertebral artery; (2) bruits over the supraclavicular regions in the absence of aortic ejection murmur, suggesting either subclavian or vertebral narrowing; (3) bruits over the posterior triangle of the neck, which may be changed on turning the head, suggesting vertebral narrowing; and (4) production of vertebrobasilar ischemia symptoms and signs by flexing, extending, or rotating the neck, suggesting osteoarthritic compression of the vertebral artery in the transverse vertebral foramina.